AppImage/docs.appimage.org/source/packaging-guide/from-source/linuxdeploy-user-guide.rst

   - next to the linuxdeploy binary
   - in any of the directories in ``$PATH``

 Therefore, when downloading additional plugins, just put them into one of these locations, and linuxdeploy can use them.
+Plugins should be kept with their original name; otherwise linuxdeploy might not recognise them!

 Plugins are standalone executable files.
 This means they must be made executable by the user before they can be used by linuxdeploy.
 On the other hand, this also allows for calling plugins manually.